LSSTDESC/desc-howto-python-package/docs/index.md

 ### Creating a python package

-Start of by going to the DESC github [repository creation page](https://github.com/organizations/LSSTDESC/repositories/new)
+Start of by going to the DESC GitHub [repository creation page](https://github.com/organizations/LSSTDESC/repositories/new)

 Pick sensible answers for the various questions and then click on the